pixelomer/AnyFS/README.md

 ## Usage

 The smallest unit of storage in AnyFS is called an object.
-Each object stores a JSON object, and optionally a null byte followed by binary data.
+Each object stores JSON data, and optionally a null byte followed by binary data.
 Object data is encrypted with AES-256.
 Each object has a unique ID which can either be a number or a string.

 Each AnyFS filesystem has a data provider.
 This data provider is responsible for creating, reading, updating and deleting objects, and nothing else.
 The only job of a data provider is storing and retrieving binary data.
 It does not need to (and should not try to) decrypt or parse this data.